aarron-lee/SimpleDeckyTDP/README.md

 - Suspend often gets borked if you disable SMT
   - SDTDP ships a workaround for the SMT bug on the Ally and Ally X, where it will temporarily turn on SMT before suspend
 - CPU boost is reportedly misconfigured on the Ally and causes excessive power usage, disabling CPU boost is recommended

+### Legion Go Troubleshooting

+The Legion Go requires using Lenovo's built-in WMI methods for device stability.
+There are currently only two ways to do so:

+1. use the `acpi_call` kernel module for wmi calls, which is supported in SDTDP.
+If this is working, you should see a `Use Lenovo WMI` option in SDTDP
+2. use a WIP Legion Go driver that adds TDP controls in the kernel.
+While this is the proper solution, it currently isn't finished + stable yet.

 ### Ryzenadj troubleshooting